mosip/documentation/docs/standards/interfaces/MOSIP-Device-Service-Specification.md

 ---

 ## Compliance
-**L2 Certified Device / L2 Device** - A device certified as capable of performing encryption on the device inside its trusted zone with tamper responsive features. <br>
 **L1 Certified Device / L1 Device** - A device certified as capable of performing encryption on the device inside its trusted zone. <br>
 **L0 Certified Device / L0 Device** - A device certified as one where the encryption is done on the host inside its device driver or the MOSIP device service.